 By Dr. Mercola

-But whether you call it chai tea or simply chai, this drink’s potential impacts to your health and well-being deserve to be recognized.
+Take note that chai actually refers to the Hindi word for “tea,” so saying “chai tea” is redundant.2 Whether you call it chai tea or simply chai, this drink’s potential impacts to your health and well-being deserve to be recognized.
 In this article, you’ll learn valuable facts about chai tea, such as what spices are in this drink, the health benefits you can get from it and the ways you can prepare it at home.

 What Is Chai Tea?